JeffAlyanak/check_https_go/README.md

     -h string
         Fully-qualified domain name to check. optional
+    -c int
+            Number of days for which the TLS certificate must be valid before a critical state is returned. (default 5) -r int
+            Number of redirects to follow. (default 20) -s string
+            Custom string to check for in the response body. (default "<!DOCTYPE HTML>") -t int
+            Timeout length in seconds, requests that do not finish before timeout are considered failed. (default 30) -u string
+            Custom user-agent string. (default "check_https_go")
+    -v    More verbose output includes details of any redirects.
     -w int
-        Number of days for which the TLS certificate must be valid before a warning state is returned. (default 10) -c int
+            Number of days for which the TLS certificate must be valid before a warning state is returned. (default 10)
-        Number of days for which the TLS certificate must be valid before a critical state is returned. (default 5) -t
-        Timeout length in seconds, requests that do not finish before timeout are considered failed. (default 30) -v
-        Verbose output
-    -r int
-        Number of redirects to follow (will follow 301s, 302s, & 307s).
-    -u string (default=check_https_go)
-        Custom user-agent string.
 ```

 ## Version history